The Newport Academy Team

 Join Our Team

 If YOU want to join our TEAM of caring, knowledgeable professionals providing quality, research-based services for students with Emotional Disabilities in a positive, collaborative environment click the link below.

 If you would like to be a substitute for our program use the link below to apply.
 New Horizons’ has partnered with ESS to manage our substitute program.
 Many of our full-time staff started with us as substitutes!

 Our program works cooperatively with local colleges and universities to provide internships and student teaching experience.
-For more information and requirements for application contact Kelley Wood, Director of Special Education Services.
+For more information and requirements for application contact Angel Grant, Director of Special Education Services.

 Newport Academy is not seeking volunteer help at this time.